 (c) Communication with Users; Opt-Outs; Attempted Fraud

-The Company does not and will not send you emails asking you to provide or confirm sensitive personal information or to provide your Login Information.
+The Company does not and will not call or send you emails asking you to provide or confirm sensitive personal information or to provide your Login Information.
 A technique known as “phishing” attempts to steal personal identity data and financial account credentials from consumers.
 “Phishers” use “spoofed” emails to lead consumers to sham websites which trick recipients into divulging personal information including credit card numbers, account usernames, passwords, and social security numbers.
-If you receive such an email communication purporting to be from CheyenneCigars.com, please forward it immediately to firstname.lastname@example.org and then delete it from your computer.
+If you receive any such communication purporting to be from CheyenneCigars.com, please forward it immediately to email@example.com and then delete it from your computer, phone, or mobile device.